docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-domain-names-to-access-services.md

 in the cluster and port 8080.
 If wordpress is not running in that node, the request is redirected to a node that is.

-UCP extends this and provides an http routing mesh for application-layer load balancing.
+UCP extends this and provides an HTTP routing mesh for application-layer load balancing.
 This allows you to access services with HTTP and HTTPS endpoints using a domain name instead of an IP.